In 2021, I’m mainly using Dell devices running Windows. I have a TracFone, but have not installed any apps on it.

-Clipboard History (part of Windows 10 but needs to be turned on)
+Clipboard History (built in to Windows 10 but needs to be turned on)

 gVim (GUI Vim)